mooltipass/minible/usb_hid_protocol.md

 | message flip bit | final acknowledge flag | current packet payload length - 1 |

 The message flip bit's main purpose is to explicitely mention that a new **message** (not packet) is being sent.
 This also allows the computer to discard a half-sent message by sending a new one with this bit flipped.
-Therefore, **this bit should be flipped every time a new message is sent**.
+Therefore, this bit should be flipped every time a new message is sent.
-At the end of a message transmission, **regardless of the message contents expected answer**, the device will answer with a **single 64B packet** with the same byte0 and byte1 and the final acknowledge flag set.
+At the end of a message transmission, regardless of the message contents' expected answer, the device will answer with a single 64B packet with the same byte0 and byte1 and the final acknowledge flag set.
 This allows the computer to make sure his message was received.

 **Example:**